pkmn/engine/src/lib/gen1/README.md

 **The pkmn engine aims to match the cartridge's RNG frame-accurately**, in that provided with the same initial seed and inputs it should produce the same battle playout as the Pokémon Red cartridge.
-**Pokémon Showdown does not correctly implement frame-accurate RNG in any generation**, and along with the [bugs](#bugs) discussed above this results in large differences in the codebase.
+**Pokémon Showdown doesn't correctly implement frame-accurate RNG in any generation**, and along with the [bugs](#bugs) discussed earlier this results in large differences in the codebase.
 Because the pkmn engine aims to be as compatible with Pokémon Showdown as possible when in `-Dshowdown` compatibility mode, the implications of these differences are outlined below: